kaorlol/dfl-cli/README.md

 Twitch: Clips and VODs.\
 Youtube: Videos and shorts.

+**NOTE**: Downloading youtube videos and shorts is slow at the moment.

 ## Soon To Be Added

 Add a mp3 arg to the downloader to download the mp3 instead.